fluxitsoft/nodejs-service-heartbeat/README.md

-nodejs-service-status-example2
+Node.js Service heartbeat
 ==============================

-Node.js application example, check diferent types of remote services and expose a REST API
+Node.js server used to check the status of differents types of services, collect the information and expose it via a REST API

+### Type of services
+- HTTP Web Application
+- Hudson project (build status)
+- TODO ping and ip
+- TODO check database
+-

 ### Prereqs